 We now have a selection of articles from the current

-John Fiddes 0372 and Jake Woo 0991 are based at the Cove Police Station at the Cove Library, Loirston Avenue and look forward to meeting and assisting the Cove community.
+The Cove Police Station is based at the Cove Library, Loirston Avenue and we look forward to meeting and assisting the Cove community.

 Information on protecting the elderly from financial abuse can be found here.